Eric Haase Player Props: Tigers vs. Rays

 - Haase hit .254 with 17 doubles, a triple, 14 home runs and 25 walks.

-- Haase picked up an RBI in 27.3% of his 110 games last season, with two or more RBIs in 7.3% of those contests (eight).
-He drove in three or more runs in five games.
+- Haase drove in a run in 30 games last season out of 110 (27.3%), including multiple RBIs in 7.3% of those games (eight times) and three or more RBIs on five occasions..

-- He touched home plate in 31 of 110 games last year, with multiple runs in nine of those games.
+- He touched home plate in 31 of 110 games last season, with multiple runs in nine of those games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.